-Next, wet your paper towel sheets (about 3 of them) in your warm water, and wring out some of the water—you want them just one step above damp.
-You don't want them to be wet enough to cause rot.
+Next, wet your paper towel sheets (about 3 of them) in your warm water, and wring out some of the water.
+You do not want them to be wet enough to cause rot.

 Wrap your paper towel around the stem, and lay it on a plate, but try to keep the leaves dry.
 Put it in a warm, sunny spot, keep the paper towel clean and change it out as necessary, repeating the wetting and wrapping process whenever you change the paper towel.
-Keep the paper towel damp, keep your cutting in the sun as much as possible, and in about 3 to 4 weeks, you should have a rooted cutting.
+Keep the paper towel damp, keep your cutting in the sun as much as possible, and you should have a rooted cutting in about 3 to 4 weeks.

-Now all you have to do is a pot or plant your Cotyledon orbiculata.
-Do this by putting it in very well-drained soil, which is made from a cactus mix with a handful of pea gravel.
+Now all you have to do is a pot or plant your Pig's Ear plant.
+Do this by putting it in very well-drained soil, made from a cactus mix with a handful of pea gravel.
 Mix the two, and make a well in the center using 2 or 3 of your fingers.
 You only want the hole as deep as the root is long, no longer.
 Gently place the rooted Pig's Ear plant into the hole and pat the soil around it.
 Mist the soil with a little water, keeping it sparing, and if you want to fertilize the soil, you can use organic cactus-mix compost to do that.
 Just follow the directions on the package.

 Step 4 – Take Care

-You're finished with the planting part, but that's only half the story.
+You are finished with the planting part, but that is only half the story.
 You have to take care of it and ensure it grows into a healthy adult plant.
 Water it sparingly now, maybe once a week with a misting bottle right around the base of the plant.
-Keep your Cotyledon in full sun or at least partial sun, and it should flourish for you with no problem.
+Keep your Pig's Ear plant in full sun or at least partial sun, and it should flourish for you with no problem.

-That's it, you're done.
-You've got a brand new plant exactly like the parent plant, and you can put it in any sunny spot you please.
+That is it.
+You are done.
+You have got a brand new plant exactly like the parent plant, and you can put it in any sunny spot you please.

 Subscribe now and be up to date with our latest news and updates.